satellitecomponent/Neurite/README.md

 # How-to use Dendrite (a fractal mind-map)

 CLICK AND DRAG to move around the fractal.

 SCROLL WHEEL, or PINCH on touchpad zooms.

-SHIFT + SCROLL on a window to re-scale. (make sure you hover on the tab. this is can be difficult right now)
+SHIFT + SCROLL on a window to re-scale. (make sure you hover on the tab. this is can be difficult with videos and pdfs right now)

+ALT + SCROLL to rotate
 Dendrite embeddeds text, photos, audio, video, pdfs, or any i-frame content onto a rendering of the Mandelbrot set. (this includes any ai chatbot where the i-frame is not blocked) If you're having trouble, give chat-gpt the link you want to embed and ask it to convert the link to an iframe

 Files can be dragged and dropped into the fractal from your local files, or embed links can be copied and pasted onto the fractal.
 (Make sure its an embed link)